Dynamoid/dynamoid/README.md

 end
 ```

 Contrary to what you'd expect, association information is always contained on the object specifying the association, even if it seems like the association has a foreign key.
 This is a side effect of DynamoDB's structure: it's very difficult to find foreign keys without an index.
 Usually you won't find this to be a problem, but it does mean that association methods that build new models will not work correctly -- for example, ```user.addresses.new``` returns an address that is not associated to the user.
-We'll be correcting this soon.
+We'll be correcting this ~soon~ maybe someday, if we get a pull request.

 ### Validations